ChrstphrHll/npc_gen/students/Lea Nuvian.md

   int: 14
   str: 15
   wis: 11
-track: Protection
-trait: Whenever I come to a new place, I collect local rumors and spread gossip.
-trait1: Ascetic
-trait2: Disputatious
 year: 1
+guild: Alderden
+partyID: 56
 ---
 # Lea Nuvian
 ---
 ### Description
 - 1st year Triton Rouge in Alderden
-- straight dark red hair that's hanging down to their legs, Deep Blue eyes, and Pale Blue skin
+- straight dark red hair that's hanging down to their legs, Pale Brown eyes, and Pale Blue skin
 - Is Ascetic and Disputatious, and has Cruelty as their ideal

 ### Organizations